 When you sign the tenancy agreement, the landlord or agent must give you a:

-- the Pocket Guide for tenants—houses and units (Form 17a), or Pocket guide for tenants—caravan parks (Form 17b).
+- the Pocket guide for tenants—houses and unit (form 17a) or Pocket guide for tenants—caravan parks (form 17b).

-Form 17a and 17b contain information about what to do during your tenancy and are also available from the Residential Tenancies Authority (RTA).
+Forms 17a and 17b contain information about what to do during your tenancy.
+You can also get them from the Residential Tenancies Authority (RTA).